Link to resources for undocumented students, including information about the California Assembly Bill 540 (AB 540).

 As part of the California Education Code, AB 540 allows certain students who have attended high school in California for 3 or more years and earned a high school diploma or its equivalent to be exempt from paying nonresident tuition at California public universities, including UC San Diego.

-Financial Aid Office: Learn about the California Dream Act and how to apply.
+Financial Aid & Scholarships Office: Learn about the California Dream Act and how to apply; and about private scholarships that may be available to noncitizens and undocumented students.

 Student Legal Services: Obtain free, confidential counseling and education on all types of legal matters, including AB 540 issues and/or undocumented status.